Evident LogoOlympus Logo

 Produits utilisés pour cette application

-La gamme d’analyseurs XRF à main Vanta™ regroupe nos appareils XRF les plus récents et les plus puissants.
+La gamme d’analyseurs XRF portables Vanta™ regroupe nos appareils XRF les plus récents et les plus puissants.
 Ces appareils peuvent effectuer rapidement une analyse élémentaire précise et fournir sur site des résultats d’une qualité digne de celle des laboratoires.
 Très robustes, testés pour la résistance aux chutes et conçus pour satisfaire aux exigences de l’indice de protection IP55 ou IP54, ces analyseurs offrent un excellent temps de fonctionnement à faible coût.

 L’analyseur XRD portable TERRA™ II fournit la quantification des minéraux.
 D’une autonomie pouvant atteindre 6 heures, doté d’un boîtier robuste et étanche, il est conçu pour l’analyse rapide sur le terrain de composants mineurs et majeurs.